 I dressed poorly because I didn't know better as a public school kid who never had to dress up.
-Once, my VP barked at me, “Get that dog collar off your neck!” referencing a Hawaiian shell necklace my girlfriend had given me.
+Once, my VP barked at me, “Get that dog collar off your neck!” referencing a Hawaiian puka shell necklace my girlfriend had given me.
 I guess there is a benefit of going to an expensive prep school after all.

-I annoyed people.
-Another time, as I was humming something indistinguishable while reading some research material, an MD on the Latin America sales desk told me to keep quiet.
-She was the same MD I had had to get permission from to buy an MCI Worldcom call option, which had quickly gone to zero after purchase.
-I’m sure she thought I was an idiot.
+One time, I was humming something indistinguishable while reading some research material.
+An MD on the Latin America desk named Michelle told me to keep quiet.
+She was the same MD I had had to get permission from to buy an MCI Worldcom call option.
+The option quickly went to zero after my purchase.

-As a junior analyst on the sales trading floor, one of my jobs was to pick up and screen phone calls for all our senior colleagues.
+As an analyst on the sales trading floor, one of my jobs was to pick up and screen phone calls for all our senior colleagues.
 Our desks were arranged in I-formation, with my boss sitting at one base of the I and me sitting on the side.
 His face was always obscured by a couple Bloomberg trading monitors.
 We communicated by shouting.

-At 9am, my boss's phone rang and I hit his button on my large 20 line turret as quick as lightning.
-The trading floor was buzzing with activity in anticipation of the market open at 9:30am.
+At 9 am, my boss's phone rang and I hit his button on my large 20-line turret as quick as lightning.
+The trading floor was buzzing with activity in anticipation of the market open at 9:30 am.

 “Hello, can I speak to Tom, please?
 It's Jim,” said the man on the other end.
-Jim was calling from Hong Kong, where it was 10pm.
+Jim was calling from Hong Kong, where it was 10 pm.
 Jim was the Head of the Asian Equities business at the time.
 He was the big, big boss.